 What is the best way to get to Crete?

 Travelers can arrive to Crete by both airplane and ferry.
 All three of the island’s airports (Heraklion, Chania, and Sitia) serve frequent flights from Athens International Airport; the trip takes about an hour, and tickets are moderately priced.
 (Book far in advance to get the best prices.)
 Direct flights from many cities across Europe are available to Heraklion and Chania from May to October.

 If coming from any island in the Cyclades, arriving by ferry is the best (and often only) option.
 Five ports on Crete’s northern coast (Heraklion, Chania, Sitia, Rethymno, & Agios Nikolaos) connect the island with ports across the Aegean, with additional and more frequent routes in the spring, summer, and early fall.
-Year-round crossings from Athens to Heraklion and Chania ports are available as well, though the crossing takes around 10 hours and costs not much less than flying.
+Year-round crossings from Athens to Heraklion and Chania ports are available as well, though the crossing takes around 10 hours and costs little less than flying.
 Still, many travelers prefer to avoid the airport hassle, book a bunk cabin on a night ferry, and sleep away most of the crossing.

 What cities have direct flights to Crete?

-All airports in Crete serve frequent daily flights from Athens and other domestic airports.
+All airports in Crete serve frequent daily flights to and from Athens.
 The Heraklion airport serves seasonal direct flights from many cities across Europe, plus Israel and Abu Dhabi; the Chania airport serves seasonal flights from across Europe and from Israel; and the Sitia airport serves domestic flights only.
 There are no direct flights from the United States to Crete.
 Most flights originating in the U.S. and connecting through Europe (London, Paris, Amsterdam, Frankfurt, and Rome are the most popular) will arrive in Heraklion.